hanaecarrie/meri/README.rst

 .. _PyPi: https://badge.fury.io/py/meri

 ==================================================
-MERI (Manager d'Etudes de Reconstruction d'Image)
+MERI (Manager d'Etudes de Reconstruction d'Images)
 ==================================================

-[MERI] Manager d'Etudes de Reconstruction d'Image
+[MERI] Manager d'Etudes de Reconstruction d'Images

 MERI is a package related to parameter/outputs management and image error measurement in a context of MRI.
 This package mainly provide:

 - a grid searching function
 - a reporting class
 - a error measurement module

+The package was first design to run piSAP studies, more information on `PISAP <https://github.com/neurospin/pisap>`_.